-Effective September 1, 2013, NMIC entered into an agreement with Fannie Mae, pursuant to which NMIC initially insured approximately 22,000 loans with insurance-in-force of \$5.2 billion (as of September 1, 2013).
+Effective September 1, 2013, NMIC entered into an agreement with Fannie Mae, pursuant to which NMIC initially insured approximately 22,000 loans with IIF of \$5.2 billion (as of September 1, 2013).
 We receive monthly premiums from Fannie Mae for this transaction, which are recorded as written and earned in the month received.
-The agreement has an expected term of 10 years from September 1, 2013, the coverage effective date.
+The agreement has a term of 10 years from September 1, 2013, the coverage effective date.

 The RIF to NMIC is \$93.1 million, which represents the difference between a deductible payable by Fannie Mae on initial losses and a stop loss, above which, losses are borne by Fannie Mae.
 NMIC provides this same level of risk coverage over the term of the agreement.
-Until new updated MI eligibility requirements are issued by Fannie Mae, we are bound to counterparty requirements contained in the agreement that specify the amount of capital NMIC will need to maintain to support the agreement, which is equal to the amount of primary net RIF on this pool.
-The capital we are required to maintain to support this risk will decline over the 10-year term of the agreement as the loans in the pool amortize or as loans payoff and is specified as follows:
+We are bound to counter-party requirements contained in the agreement that specify the amount of capital NMIC will need to maintain to support the agreement until the new PMIERs are effective, which we discuss below in "Proposed PMIERs."
+The capital we are required to maintain under the pool agreement is specified as the greater of the following:

 - a. the amount of required capital specified in our January 2013 approval letter from Fannie Mae (\$150 million); or - b. the sum of: - i.
 5.6% of net primary RIF, plus; - ii. for pool insurance, the lesser of - 1.
-5.6% of the RIF, based upon loan level coverage, before application of the aggregate stop loss and deductible, or; - 2. the aggregate stop loss amount, net of any deductible, for the pool transaction.
+5.6% of the RIF under the pool transaction, based upon loan level coverage, before application of the aggregate stop loss and deductible, or; - 2. the aggregate stop loss amount, net of any deductible, for the pool transaction.

-The amount calculated under ii.
-2. is equivalent to \$93.1 million and remains the same over the term of the transaction.
-The current loan level RIF, as of March 31, 2014, is \$1.72 billion, which, when multiplied by 5.6% per the calculation under b)ii.1, produces a capital requirement of \$96.5 million.
-As this latter amount is greater than \$93.1 million, our counterparty capital requirement for this pool transaction as of March 31, 2014, is \$93.1 million.
-We expect that as the loans in the pool amortize or as loans payoff, the capital required in b)ii.1 will decline below the \$93.1 million, which is constant and set at the effective date of the transaction, and as a result we will be required to hold a declining amount of capital against this transaction.
+Although the agreement currently requires that NMIC hold at least \$150 million of capital in total to support both pool and primary risk, the capital we are required to maintain under this agreement just to support the pool risk (under b.ii.) will decline over the 10-year term of the agreement as the loans in the pool amortize or as loans pay off.
+The amount calculated under ii.2. is equivalent to \$93.1 million and remains the same over the term of the transaction.
+The current loan level RIF of the pool, as of June 30, 2014, is \$1.69 billion, which, when multiplied by 5.6% per the calculation under b.ii.1, produces a capital requirement of \$94.7 million.
+We expect that as the loans in the pool amortize or as loans payoff, the capital required in b.ii.1 will decline below the \$93.1 million, which is constant and set at the effective date of the transaction, and as a result we will be required to hold a declining amount of capital against this transaction.
+If the draft PMIERs (discussed below) were put into place today, we expect that the amount of capital we would have to hold to support this particular pool transaction would be \$44.1 million, a significant reduction from the current capital requirement under b.ii above.